lcdb/lcdb-wf/docs/rnaseq-rmd.rst

 | ``annotation_key_override``  | will use a specific key, if you know ahead of time what that is                                                      |
 +------------------------------+----------------------------------------------------------------------------------------------------------------------+

+Note that we do not actually download and/or access the OrgDb yet.
+This is just a configuration chunk; the OrgDb will be loaded only when it is needed later in the RMarkdown file.

 ``coldata_setup``
 -----------------

-This chunk prepares the :term:`colData` object that contains the metadata to be used for creating the dds objects.
-The majority of the metadata is read in from the sampletable.
+This chunk prepares the :term:`colData` object.
+This dataframe contains the metadata to be used for creating the dds objects.
+The majority of the metadata is read in from the sampletable (configured with ``sample.table.filename``).
 This chunk also handles things like converting to factors and setting up the paths to Salmon output files.

 +---------------------------+------------------------------------------------------------------------------------------------+
 | var                       | description                                                                                    |